 Higher Order Aberrations (HOAs)

 These vision problems are much less common than being nearsighted or farsighted, but they're harder to correct.
-And laser eye surgery can sometimes worsen HOAs that were mild before the surgery, including halos, glare, and ghosting.
+Laser eye surgery can sometimes worsen HOAs that were mild before the surgery, including halos, glare, and ghosting and all laser eye surgeries carry the risk of causing them.
 These can make night driving difficult.
 Wavefront LASIK may be better than standard LASIK in preventing this side effect -- but all laser eye surgeries carry the risk of causing them.

 Sizing Up Laser Vision Surgery

 Most people who have LASIK are satisfied -- even delighted -- with the results.
-As many as 20% of patients may require another surgery to get 20/20 vision.
 Second surgeries may give you sharper vision, but they rarely correct HOAs from the first surgery.
 Procedures to treat HOAs are still being studied by the FDA and may not be advisable for some people.